-It is not known to what extent IRMAC is able to disaggregate CMR contamination and clearance output from that of other explosive ordnance.
-It has been reported that IRMAC's database is comprehensive and accurate and that operators provide regular activity reports to IRMAC on both humanitarian and commercial mine action projects.
-However, Mine Action Review has not been able to obtain further information on this from IRMAC.
+IRMAC's database is said to be accurate and operators provide regular activity reports to IRMAC on both humanitarian and commercial mine action projects.
+However, Mine Action Review has not been able to obtain further information from IRMAC on this issue.

-In 2020, IRMAC reported that it had a geographic information system (GIS), web-based, integrated information management system, which integrates information on quality, safety, and the environment.10 In 2022, IRMAC launched an application for smartphones, which is reported to contain all data from historical and current clearance operations and intended to provide mine action organisations with a comprehensive view of contaminated and cleared areas identified by IRMAC.
-The application is also said to contain information about explosive incidents and is updated on a regular basis.
-The application is available to operators and interested parties upon request.11 At the time of writing, it had not been possible to ascertain whether it includes data on cluster munition-affected areas.
+In 2020, IRMAC reported having a geographic information system (GIS), web-based, integrated information management system, which integrates information on quality, safety, and the environment.13 In 2022, IRMAC launched an application for smartphones, which is reported to contain all data from historical and current clearance operations and which is intended to provide mine action organisations with a comprehensive view of contaminated and cleared areas as identified by IRMAC.
+The App, which is also said to contain information about explosive incidents, is updated on a regular basis.
+It is available to operators and interested parties upon request.
+At the time of writing, it had not been possible to ascertain whether it includes data on cluster munition-contaminated areas.